mennanov/limiters/README.md

     - TokenBucket

 All DynamoDB backends accept a `DynamoDBTableProperties` struct as a paramater.
 This can be manually created or use the `LoadDynamoDBTableProperties` with the table name.
 When using `LoadDynamoDBTableProperties`, the table description is fetched from AWS and verified that the table can be used for Limiter backends.
 Results of `LoadDynamoDBTableProperties` are cached.

+## Azure Cosmos DB for NoSQL

+The use of Cosmos DB requires the creation of a database and container prior to use.

+The container must have a default TTL set, otherwise TTL [will not take effect](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/time-to-live#time-to-live-configurations).

+The partition key should be `/partitionKey`.

 ## Distributed locks